Overview of SAP ERP

 - Personnel events (component PE)

 The advanced modules can be found in the top layer of the SAP Business Suite.
-They are closely intertwined with SAP ERP and offer additional functions.
-We will first have a closer look at SAP ERP and later eventually look at the single modules.
+They are intertwined with SAP ERP and offer additional functions.
+Let’s first look at SAP ERP before looking at the single modules.

 Logistics – SAP ERP SC

-The SAP ERP SC (Supply Chain) maps the processes of the entire logistics chain of a company and is therefore very extensive.
+The SAP ERP SC (Supply Chain) maps the processes of a company’s entire logistics chain and is therefore very extensive.
 It consists of several components.

 The SAP component MM (Materials Management) supports the purchasing of goods and services.
 It includes functions such as the processing of requisitions, inventory management and the maintenance of material master data.